frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <h2>THE PROBLEM</h2>

-This problem is about how walking in a matrix, where the Jack can init in any position of the matrix and he will walking per it for the houses with the bigger element, and for that it´s necessary to make different checks in the positions of the matrix, checks in right or down or in the diagonally or back one position, and after go to the position that have the bigger element between the five options, this is a greedy algorithm.
+This problem is about how walking in a matrix, where the Jack can init in<br>
+any position of the matrix and he will walking per it for the houses with<br> the bigger element, and for that it´s necessary to make different checks <br>
+in the positions of the matrix, checks in right or down or in the        <br>
+diagonally or back one position, and after go to the position that have  <br>
+the bigger element between the five options, this is a greedy algorithm. <br>

 <h3>Greedy Algorithm</h3>